 North Central Texas is a rapidly growing region whose residents and visitors increasingly require a variety of transportation options to serve diverse travel needs.
-NCTCOG estimates a region population of 8.1 million as of 2022.
+NCTCOG estimates a region population of 8.3 million as of 2023.
 According to the NCTCOG's Mobility 2045 Plan, population for the Dallas-Fort Worth Metropolitan Area is projected to grow to an estimated 11.2 million by the year 2045.
 This significant increase in population for North Texas will require a maturing system of roads, public transportation, and bicycle and pedestrian facilities, complemented by local policies and programs to enhance infrastructure investment.

-The counties of Collin, Dallas, Denton and Tarrant accounted for 85% of the 16-county population in 2022.
-The individual population share for Collin and Denton counties within the region has increased since 2010 while the population share for Dallas and Tarrant counties has decreased.
+The counties of Collin, Dallas, Denton and Tarrant accounted for 85% of the 16-county population in 2023.
+The individual population share for Collin and Denton counties within the region has increased since 2010.
 Population growth in Denton County is projected to be significant.
 According to the NCTCOG 2045 Demographic Forecast, the population within Denton County is projected to increase from 933,220 in 2021 to 1,346,314 in 2045, a 44% growth.
 As Collin and Denton counties continue to grow, DCTA will focus efforts on east/west corridor planning and investments in these areas.
 The US Census Bureau 2019 American Community Survey estimates that roughly half of individuals who live in Denton County work outside of the county, which highlights the importance of providing transportation links from Denton County to major employment destinations in neighboring counties.